ndwarshuis/org-ml/README.md

 ## Branch/Child Manipulation

-Set, get and map the children of branch nodes.
+Set, get, and map the children of branch nodes.

 ### Generic